Skip to content

 • Liquidity is resting orders in the market - stop-losses, pending orders, and take-profits

-• Orders cluster at predictable locations: swing highs/lows, session levels, round numbers, equal highs/lows
+• Those orders cluster at predictable locations: swing highs/lows, session levels, round numbers, equal highs/lows

-• Institutions target liquidity pools because they need counter-parties to fill large positions
+• Institutions target these pools because they need counter-parties to fill large positions

-• Liquidity sweeps - price running through a pool and reversing - are institutional positioning events
+• Sweeps - price running through a pool and reversing - are institutional positioning events

 • Price follows a build, sweep, displace, repeat cycle

-• Place stops beyond obvious liquidity pools to avoid being swept
+• Place stops beyond obvious clusters to avoid being swept

-• Understanding liquidity explains the "why" behind seemingly random price movements
+• Understanding where orders sit explains the "why" behind seemingly random price movements

 GrandAlgo Indicators